conan-io/docs/reference/commands/consumer/info.rst

 The generated html output contains links to third party resources, the *vis.js* library (2 files: *vis.min.js*, *vis.min.css*).
 By default they are retrieved from cloudfare.
-However, for environments without internet connection, these files could be also used from the local cache, and thus, can be installed with ``conan config install``, by putting the following files in the root of the configuration folder:
+However, for environments without internet connection, these files could be also used from the local cache and installed with :command:`conan config install` by putting those files in the root of the configuration folder:

 - *vis.min.js*: Default link to "https://cdnjs.cloudflare.com/ajax/libs/vis/4.18.1/vis.min.js"